 Expanding the Footprint

 Our firm’s growth has been made possible by the confidence to take risks and move forward.
 But most of all, we’ve remained true to a basic commitment — to provide exemplary services, design signature projects, and recruit the most capable and talented design professionals.
 Because of this, Moody Nolan has expanded our geographic footprint beyond our Ohio roots.
-Today, we work coast to coast and maintain eight regional offices.
+Today, we work coast to coast and maintain eleven regional offices.

 Rather than acting in a silo, Moody Nolan decided early on to pursue partnerships with other firms in order to better deliver results for our clients.
 We have served as lead designer, architect of record, associate architect, or consultant, depending on how our skills can best benefit a particular client and project.
 This idea of partnership and collaboration has spearheaded the growth of individual studios and the firm’s national reach.